ttrpgtools/ttrpg.tools/src/content/resources/Tools.md

 ## Campaign Management / World Builders

-These tools are designed to help game masters, in particular, manage their campaigns and their worlds.
-Essentially allowing them to catalogue the descriptions and links between entities, like NPCs and locations, their various magic items or whatever they have in their game.
-This could be either for their own organizational purposes or to share with their players.
+If a game master would like to organize their campaign or the game world in which it takes place, they can use specific campaign management and world-building tools.
+It allows them to catalogue the descriptions and links between entities, like NPCs and locations, their various magic items or whatever they have in their game.
+They may do this for their own organizational purposes or to share with their players.

 Some tools help guide you through the creative process with prompts for various things you might have in a campaign or a fantasy world.
 Others are more of a blank slate, allowing you to write things up freely.
-Most allow you to upload your own maps and create documents about places and people and make links between them.
+Most will enable you to upload your own maps, create documents about places and people, and make links between them.

 - [LegendKeeper](https://www.legendkeeper.com/) - Easy to use, with a powerful map tool and wiki.
 Less opinionated about content.
 - [World Anvil](https://www.worldanvil.com/) - Full featured world building tool with a bit of a learning curve.